Fox, Lyles help Kings outlast Timberwolves 118-111 in OT

 Kings: SG Kevin Huerter went 5 for 19 from the floor and 2 for 12 from 3-point range in the two-game series. ...
 SG Deonte Burton was signed to a 10-day contract prior to the game, plucked from the G-League affiliate in Stockton.

-Timberwolves: Backup SF Taurean Prince returned from a four-game absence with a sprained left ankle.
-He missed 20 games earlier this season with a shoulder injury. ...
+Timberwolves: Backup SF Taurean Prince returned from a four-game absence with a sprained left ankle. ...
 The Wolves shot 13 for 25 from the free-throw line.

 UP NEXT